CrossRealms/Splunk-Cyences-App-for-Splunk/docs/data_onboarding/duo.md

 [https://duo.com/docs/splunkapp](https://duo.com/docs/splunkapp)

-## How to Install and Configure the Duo Security:
+## How to Install and Configure the Duo Security Add-on:

 1. Install the Add-on on the Heavy Forwarder.